Tiz the Law: 2019: two-year-old season

 Tiz the Law's first race was on August 8, 2019, at Saratoga in a maiden special weight race for New York-bred two-year-olds.
 He rated in fourth place behind a fast early pace then swung to the outside as the turned into the stretch.
 He quickly went to the lead and continued to widen his margin down the stretch, winning by 4 1/4 lengths while under a hold.

-Tiz the Law made his second start on October 5 at Belmont Park where Tagg stepped him sharply up in class by entering him in the 2019 Champagne Stakes, New York's most important race for two-year-old colts.
+Tiz the Law made his second start on October 5 at Belmont Park where Tagg stepped him sharply up in class by entering him in the 2019 Grade 1 Champagne Stakes, New York's most important race for two-year-old colts.
 The favorite in the field of six was Green Light Go, winner of the Saratoga Special, who went to the early lead.
 Tiz the Law stumbled at the start then settled at the back of the pack.
 He started his move on the turn but briefly ran into traffic.
 When he finally found racing room, Tiz the Law quickly took command of the race and drew off to win by four lengths.

 Although the win gave the colt a free entry into the Breeders' Cup Juvenile four weeks later, Tagg opted to miss the race, commenting, "It's a little close, and I think it will be pushing him".
 He instead finished out his 2019 season in the Kentucky Jockey Club Stakes on November 30 at Churchill Downs.
-Over a sloppy track, Tiz the Law was close to the early pace but became trapped in a pocket and did not respond quickly enough when he finally got racing room.
+Over a sloppy track, Tiz the Law was close to the early pace but became trapped in a pocket and did not respond quickly enough when he finally got racing room. finishing a close third.

 Due to his win at the 2019 Champagne Stakes, Tiz the Law was the early favorite on the 2020 Road to the Kentucky Derby.